How to configure a caching only name server

 #systemctl restart named

-Client computers can send DNS queries on TCP and UDP protocols.
+Client computers send DNS queries using TCP and UDP protocols.
 On both protocols, port 53 belongs to DNS.
 All queries sent at this port reach DNS.
 Use the following commands to confirm the server is listening on port 53.

 #netstat -antp